Archetypes

 - CS: Cyber Sleuth (GYK)

-The Galaxy toolbox for a new age, featuring the partner lines of protagonists Ami Aiba and Keisuke Amasawa in addition to a bunch of miscellaneous plot-relevant lines.
-The buildup focuses hard on memory efficiency, enabling a ridiculously fast climb into a variety of unsuspending level 6 bosses, using the supplemental Tamers to provide recursion and rebuild.
+The Galaxy toolbox for a new age, featuring the partner lines of protagonist Ami Aiba in addition to a bunch of miscellaneous lines from Domination Battle teams.
+The buildup focuses hard on memory efficiency, enabling a ridiculously fast climb into a variety of unsuspending level 6 bosses, using the supplemental Tamers to provide recursion and protection.

 - Omegamon (EN: "Omnimon") (RB)